Cao-ruijie/FO-3DSIM/README.md

 Tips:

     You can also refer to our previous work Open-3DSIM for multi-platform 3DSIM reconstruction.
     Open-3DSIM is robust and multi-platform compatible, but relatively slow.
-FO-3DSIM is fast but needs specifically tuned.
+FO-3DSIM is fast but has a higher requirement on estimated parameters.
     Users can choose according to their requirements. https://github.com/Cao-ruijie/Open3DSIM
     https://www.nature.com/articles/s41592-023-01958-0